keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience2.md

 * Based on the 8000 genomes present in this dataset, Nextstrain estimates that approximately 24 mutations occur in this long genome, if one viral lineage is passed along from person to person for a whole year.

-* In the 30'000 nucleotides long genome, this means approximately 1 mutation per 1000 nucleotide per year.
+* In the 30'000-nucleotides-long genome, this means approximately 1 mutation per 1000 nucleotide per year.

 * This is in line with a recently published estimate: 0.4-0.7 mutations per nucleotides per year[3]